-Friday 21 July: At eleven o'clock we are getting ready to leave; the eight local staff members plus their 5 family members plus the two old lucky refugees find their place in the cars, the radios are on stand-by and the tanks are full.
+Friday 21 July: At eleven o'clock we are getting ready to leave; the eight local staff members plus their five family members plus the two old lucky refugees find their place in the cars, the radios are on standby and the tanks are full.

 Two minutes past twelve the convoy starts to leave Potocari.
-Our three cars together with UNMO and UNHCR are within the first part of the convoy, which altogether consists to 163 vehicles.
+Our three cars together with UNMO and UNHCR are within the first part of the convoy, which altogether consists [of] 163 vehicles.

 [...]
-Mladic together with a big delegation including Serbian press and Commander Karramans, Head of UNPROFOR in Srebrenica, are awaiting us at the Bosnian side of Iron Bridge.
+Mladic together with a big delegation including Serbian press and Commander Karremans, head of UNPROFOR in Srebrenica, are awaiting us at the Bosnian side of Iron Bridge.
 Guy, the technical coordinator for MSF Belgrade is finally able to hand us our passports at the Serbian side of the bridge and joins the convoy until the Croatian border.

 The convoy goes very smoothly until the Croatian border.
-After long discussions we are not able to continue with UNPROFOR, but we have to go on our own with a Croatian police escort; however we manage to negotiate an UNCRO military police escort.[...]
+After long discussions we are not able to continue with UNPROFOR, but we have to go on our own with a Croatian police escort; however we manage to negotiate an UNCRO [United Nations Confidence Restoration Operation in Croatia] military police escort. [...]